F1bonacc1/process-compose/README.md

       condition: process_completed_successfully
 ```

-There are 4 condition types that cab be used in process dependencies:
+There are 4 condition types that can be used in process dependencies:

-* `process_completed` - is the type for waiting until a process has completed (any exit code)
+* `process_completed` - is the type for waiting until a process has been completed (any exit code)
-* `process_completed_successfully` - is the type for waiting until a process has completed successfully (exit code 0)
+* `process_completed_successfully` - is the type for waiting until a process has been completed successfully (exit code 0)
 * `process_healthy` - is the type for waiting until a process is healthy
 * `process_started` - is the type for waiting until a process has started (default)